Pneumonia can affect anyone. But the two age groups at highest risk are:

 - People who are age 65 or older

 Other risk factors include:

-- Smoking, which damages your body's natural defenses against the bacteria and viruses that cause pneumonia
+- Smoking.
+Smoking damages your body's natural defenses against the bacteria and viruses that cause pneumonia.

 - AskMayoExpert.
-What diagnostic evaluation should be done in an outpatient with suspected community acquired pneumonia?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+Community-acquired pneumonia.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.

 You Are ...
 The Campaign for Mayo Clinic